Skip to main content

 Courts understand what is or is not a benefit payment.
 Bank statements can be used to confirm that.
 Therefore, I am not asking banks to determine what would or would not be competent.
 That is completely in line with what the courts held in North Lanarkshire Council v Crossan and Airdrie Savings Bank in 2008 and in McKenzie v City of Edinburgh Council in 2023.

 Amendment 24 would put the issue beyond doubt.
 Because it also has an express waiver in it to prevent banks from being held liable, it gives them protections that they currently do not have.
 I believe that it would also reduce the need for the use of notices of objection.
 Currently, in many cases, the courts have held that, where funds are benefits, they are protected.
-However, because the decision of one sheriff is not binding on other sheriffs, the practice continues of taking benefit money, even when it has shown that it is benefit money.
+However, because the decision of one sheriff is not binding on other sheriffs, the practice continues of taking benefit money, even when it has been shown that it is benefit money.

 Added to that, many people would not feel able to challenge such arrestments, as they do not want to go to court or are scared of doing so.
 I hope that the amendment will avoid their having to do that.

-As we look ahead to changes in how social security in Scotland functions, thinking specifically about the forced migration of universal credit being rolled out, more people will likely have more than £1,000 in their bank account at certain points in the month, as their housing costs and support for their children will be getting paid with their universal credit.
+As we look ahead to changes in how social security in Scotland functions, thinking specifically about the forced migration to universal credit that is being rolled out, more people will likely have more than £1,000 in their bank account at certain points in the month, as their housing costs and support for their children will be getting paid with their universal credit.
 Scottish child payments will add further to the amounts of money that people might have in their bank account at any one time, so it is possible that the protected minimum balance of £1,000 will not be enough to help people.

 Another criticism of the proposal is that it is not clear how the ban would interact with that protected minimum balance.
 My answer is that it is quite clear that it does not.
 If the arrestment is incompetent or void, the funds must be released in full and the protected minimum balance is not activated.

 The situation is different when wages and benefits are mixed together.
-Then, the protected minimum balance is activated, but the arrestment of the benefit section is not competent, although the wage section is.
+Then, the protected minimum balance is activated, but the arrestment of the benefit section is not competent, although the arrestment of the wage section is.
 It is then appropriate, under section 73Q of the Debtors (Scotland) Act 1987, for the court to decide on how much to release.

 I ask that members across the chamber support amendment 24, as I believe that it gives people protection of the benefits to which they are entitled.
 I confirm that we will also support Colin Smyth’s amendments in the group.